MarioGomezRamos/THOx/README.md

  - lambda: multipolarity
  - kband: rotational band
- - lpot
+ - lpot: when computing coupling potentials < (lf sn)jf, jcf; Jt  | V | (li sn) ji jci; Jt>  between projectile channels with different orbital angular momentum, specifies how the angular-momentum dependent depths are chosen:
+   * 0=Use potential depth corresponding to the mininum "l"
+   * 1=Use mean value of initial and final depths
+   * 2=Use depth corresponding to maximum "l"
+   * 3=Use "lf" (left channel)

  - cptype: type of valence-core coupling potential
    * cptype=0: no coupling
    * cptype=1: derivative
    * cptype=2: exact projection on spherical harmonics
    * cptype=3: as for cptype=2, but monopole potential recalculated by quadratures
- - Vcp0, rcp0, acp
+ - Vcp0, rcp0, acp: parameters for the coupling potential.
+If Vcp0(:)=0, use the parameters of the central potential.
- - delta: deformation length
+ - delta: deformation length to deform the core-valence nuclear potential.

+*This namelist can be repeated if several potential components are to be added.
+Use an empty potential namelist to indicate that no more componets are to be read.

 ### PAULI namelist: n,l,j,wfname,wblock,hindrance,pfactor
- - n,l,j: quantum numbers of single-particle configuration to be removed by Pauli blocking
+ - n,l,j: quantum numbers of single-particle configuration to be removed by Pauli blocking.
  - wfname: filename for external file containing radial part of wf to be removed by Pauli blocking operator.
- - wblock(:): array with lambda parameter multiplying the Pauli blocking operator for each core state
+ - wblock(:): array with lambda parameter multiplying the Pauli blocking operator for each core state.
- - hindrance: disabled in current version
+ - hindrance: disabled in this version.
- - pfactor: disabled in current version
+ - pfactor: disabled in this version.

-  This namelist can be repeated if more than one Pauli forbidden state is present.
-After the last state is included, an empty PAULI namelist must be included.
+  *This namelist can be repeated if more than one Pauli forbidden state is present.
+After the last state is included, an empty PAULI namelist must be included.*

 ### JPSET namelist: bastype, mlst, gamma, bosc, nho, nsp, exmin, exmax, bas2, JTOT, PARITY, lmax
 - bastype: index to specify the basis type: